itrimble/Mock-Interview/README.md

 *   [Nexpose](https://www.rapid7.com/products/nexpose/)

 **Incident Response Role Questions:**
 Can you create detection signatures for IOCs ?
 Where would you upload those hash values to see if you have an indicator of compromise?
 If you found malware on your workstation, how would you detonate it ?
+You see evience that the [Bash Histor](https://unix.stackexchange.com/questions/145250/where-is-bashs-history-stored)[y](https://unix.stackexchange.com/questions/145250/where-is-bashs-history-stored)[](https://unix.stackexchange.com/questions/145250/where-is-bashs-history-stored) file was erased in one of your alerts.
+What do you do next?
+How would you discover who erased those logs ?
+You check your pager duty app on Friday at 5:00 pm.
+You see there are 2,00 alerts coming from your SIEM.
+You normaly have 50 alerts at this time.
+What is the first thing you do ?
+Possible Answers:  Was there a change on the network ?
+Confirm if these are false positives ?
+Within how much time are they spaced apart ? then ask if this an authorized or unauthorized change.

 Incident Respones Tools:
 *   [Yara Rules](https://yara.readthedocs.io/en/stable/writingrules.html)